 Under RCW 74.09.520, for children from birth through age five, HCA allows otherwise eligible reimbursement for up to five sessions per client, per provider, per calendar year, to complete a mental health assessment (Psychiatric Diagnostic Evaluation).
-HCA also allows reimbursement for mental health assessments in home or community settings, including reimbursement for provider travel through a separate A-19 payment process only.
+HCA also allows reimbursement for mental health assessments in CPT® codes and descriptions only are copyright 2023 American Medical Association.

-Apple Health mental health providers must use the current version of the Diagnostic Classification of Mental Health and Developmental Disorders of Infancy and Early Childhood (DC:0-5 $^{\text{TM}}$) for mental health assessments and diagnoses for children from birth through five years of age.
+Apple Health mental health providers must use the current version of the Diagnostic Classification of Mental Health and Developmental Disorders of Infancy and Early Childhood ($DC:0-5^{TM}$) for mental health assessments and diagnoses for children from birth through five years of age.